blastpad/BlastPad/README.md

 ### (Easy) Hosted on BlastPad.

   - Go to http://blastpad.co.
-  - Sign up for an account.
+  - Sign up for an account (not live yet, still in closed beta).

 ### Hosted on your local computer.